Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Continued from Create Menus with Macros. - Access 2003

-Continued from last week's Article: Create Menus with Macros, please go through it before continuing.
+Continued from last week’s article: [Create Menus with Macros] – please review it before proceeding.

-Last week we learned how to create a simple Shortcut Menu for Forms with Macros.
-This week we will create a Toolbar Button and a Menu Bar item through Macro-based Menus.
+In the previous article, we learned how to create a simple Shortcut Menu for Forms using Macros.
+This week, we will take this concept further and demonstrate how to create a Toolbar Button and a Menu Bar item using Macro-based menus.

 New Macro: macProcess.

-But, before all that, let us make a little modification to our earlier shortcut menu to add a menu group item added with a few options.
+But, before all that, let us make some modifications to our earlier shortcut menu to add a menu group item with a few options.

 1. Open a new macro in the design view.